ez-zee/Machine-Learning-Python/README.md

 # Machine-Learning-Python
 Using Python to create ML models.
-This repo keeps updating.
+More models are coming soon.